At the very least, if you’re caught driving with a revoked license your insurance rates will go up significantly.

 Depending on the circumstances surrounding the license revocation, you may also suffer more serious consequences like being dropped from your insurance altogether, being forced into a high-risk policy group, or even fines and imprisonment.

-Every state in the union has laws against driving with a revoked license.
-In many jurisdictions it’s nearly impossible to find a lenient court system willing to look the other way or accept a plea to a lesser charge.
+Every state has laws against driving with a revoked license.
+In many jurisdictions, it’s nearly impossible to find a lenient court system willing to look the other way or accept a plea to a lesser charge.

-Getting caught behind the wheel when your license is revoked is something that will go on your driving record and stay there for a long time, even in addition to all of the other consequences previously mentioned.
+Getting caught behind the wheel when your license is revoked is something that will go on your driving record and stay there for a long time, in addition to the other consequences previously mentioned.

 What are some of the reasons states will revoke a license?

 In most states, there are a few circumstances which could trigger the revocation of a driver’s license.